 The times before smartphones were dark and cold.
 No dancing red dress lady emoji, no way to pretend you’re texting, the need to talk to people over the phone...Today, expectations are extending beyond exchanging messages with friends.
 Meet mobile learning, the way out of classrooms.

 The first smartphone made its debut in 1992.
-It was called the Simon Personal Communicator.
-Aside from making calls, you could use it to send faxes (!) and emails, manage contacts, and use a calendar.
-This year is Simon’s 27th birthday, which means that we already have the first mobile-native generation of people who have grown up with the technology.
+The device was called the Simon Personal Communicator.
+Aside from making calls, you could use this smartphone to send faxes (!) and emails, manage contacts, and use a calendar.
+In 2022, it will be Simon’s 30th birthday, which means that we already have the first mobile-native generation of people who have grown up with this technology.

 The use of a mobile device as a platform for content distribution isn’t the only characteristic that distinguishes mobile learning from eLearning. eLearning courses can often be taken via mobile devices, so this fact alone doesn’t make these courses “mobile.”
 What are the other differences?

 If you want to provide in-depth fundamental knowledge, eLearning will be fine.
 But if you need to launch refresher training or systematize acquired knowledge, then mobile learning can be a solid choice.
 The purpose of m-Learning is to increase support and diversification of the learning process.
 You provide learners with instant access to small and independent chunks of information, and they study it on the go or whenever they have a free minute.

-Let’s take the learning of languages as an example.
+Let’s take language learning as an example.
 If you need to teach a grammar tense, you’d probably like to do it in a structured way to give your learners a holistic view of the topic.
-So, an eLearning lesson would do absolutely fine for that.
+So, an eLearning lesson would do that just fine.

-But with mobile learning, the learners can brush up their knowledge, do some exercises or watch a short video.
+But with mobile learning, the learners can brush up their knowledge, do some exercises, or watch a short video on their devices.
 They can also turn to this topic at the moment of need, say if they’re writing an email, and aren’t sure of the correct usage of the tense.
-All of these make mLearning a booster for any type of learning that ensures higher retention and involvement.
+All of these make m-Learning a booster for any type of learning that ensures higher retention and involvement.

 Different length of a lesson

-To get an idea of how long the lesson should be, think of the context where the learning happens.
-Traditional online courses are usually taken on a computer or laptop at a desk, often right in an office where there’s a good wi-fi connection.
+To get an idea of how long the lesson should be, think of the context where the learning occurs.
+Traditional online courses are usually taken on a computer or laptop at a desk, often in an office where there’s a good Wi-fi connection.
 The average eLearning lesson can vary from 15 to 90 minutes, depending on the learning environment.
 Now let’s imagine that you have to stare at the screen of your smartphone for 90 consecutive minutes.
 Don’t your eyes get tired?

-Content developed for mobiles should be broken into smaller units —3 to 5 minutes — that are easier for the learners to access on a smartphone.
-Of course, some people can also sit at the desk with their smartphones on hand, but it’s more likely they’ll use it as intended — for being mobile.
-This way, the length of a unit should allow the learners to study while waiting in line or in-between work tasks.
+For that reason, content developed for mobile devices should be broken into smaller units — lasting 3 to 5 minutes — that are easier for the learners to access on a smartphone.
+This way, the length of a unit will allow the learners to study while waiting in line or between work tasks.

 Different output method